Travel

 MOSQUITOS

-GROUP ACTIVITY
+GROUP ACTIVITIES

 While most of our time is spent fishing, catching frogs, playing cards, and sitting around a campfire, each family also brings one group activity for all of the kids to do together.
-This year I secured a kids’ size Stanley cup for each kiddo, and bought these massive packs of water bottle stickers from Amazon.
+In the past I secured a kids’ size Stanley cup for each kiddo, and bought these massive packs of water bottle stickers from Amazon.
 They had so much fun customizing their individual cups, and learning more about each other by what they chose.
 I would 10/10 recommend this activity for your next family gathering.

 Seeing my children display endurance on big hikes, show their bravery climbing waterfalls, develop basic life skills, and just connect with nature on a deeper level is such a privilege.
 As hard as it can be at times, I am truly grateful to step out of my comfort zone and have these experiences as a family.